Validating UTM tracking in FastStore

 - Checkout retains UTM data, enabling accurate order attribution in reports.

-In this guide, learn how to verify that UTM parameters are correctly captured and persisted from your store entry to checkout.
+In this guide, you'll learn how to verify that UTM parameters are correctly captured and persist from store entry to checkout.

 Before you begin

-To capture and retain UTM data from a visitor’s session and attach it to their order, ensure your FastStore project is on version
+To capture and retain UTM data from a visitor and attach it to their order, make sure your FastStore project is on version

 3.27.0

 or later.
-To update your store to the latest version, do the following:-
+To update your store to the latest version, follow these steps:-

-Open the FastStore project in a code editor of your preference.
+Open your FastStore project in a code editor of your preference.

 -

-Open the terminal and run the following to update FastStore packages:_10yarn upgrade -L --scope @faststore
+Open the terminal and run the following command to update FastStore packages:_10yarn upgrade -L --scope @faststore

 Instructions